Meeting sustainability, affordability and efficiency goals with modular wood construction

 Laminated veneer lumber (LVL) beams provided stiffness that allowed the modules to be transported and picked up and set-in place by crane without damage.

-The modules, built at Metric Modular’s facilities in Agassiz, B.C. and Penticton, B.C., were assembled using traditional wood framing—with dimension lumber for the roof and floor joists, as well as wall studs.
-To stay true to the project’s sustainability goals, Metric Modular used wood sourced from mountain pine beetle-affected forests when possible.
+The modules, built at facilities in Agassiz and Penticton, British Columbia, were assembled using traditional wood framing—with dimension lumber for the roof and floor joists, as well as wall studs.
+To stay true to the project’s sustainability goals, wood was sourced from mountain pine beetle-affected forests when possible.

 Once the modules were stacked in place, contractors added a site-built truss roof structure and heavy timber canopies to complement the facility’s architecture.